zcysxy/obsidian-pandoc-filters/README.md

 state: "[[%wip]]"
 ---

-# Pandoc Filters and Workflow for Obsidian
+# Pandoc Filters and an Academic Workflow for Obsidian

 > [!NOTE]
 > This workflow focuses on `markdown -> latex -> pdf`.
 There are many great plugins for other pipelines, like [Obsidian Webpage Export](https://github.com/KosmosisDire/obsidian-webpage-export).

 Imagine your professor gives you a LaTeX template and asks you to scribe a lecture note, while you have already taken the note in Obsidian with handy features like [callouts](https://help.obsidian.md/Editing+and+formatting/Callouts) and [block links](https://help.obsidian.md/Linking+notes+and+files/Internal+links#Link+to+a+block+in+a+note), and even advanced plugins like [pseudocode](https://github.com/ytliu74/obsidian-pseudocode) and [TikZ](https://github.com/artisticat1/obsidian-tikzjax).
 Spend another year to type it again or do some tedious manual conversion? 😩 Never!
-With one command within Obsidian and you are ready to submit! 🥳
+With [one command](#2-setup-the-shell-command) within Obsidian and you are ready to submit! 🥳

 ![generated PDF viewed within Obsidian](https://raw.githubusercontent.com/zcysxy/Figurebed/master/img/obsidian-pandoc.png)